Questfall/docs/quest-mining/moderation/incentives.md

 And these types of quest completions cannot be validated by the computer, so they should be validated by the moderators.
 If such a completion passes moderation, the user's mining score will increase, otherwise it will not.&#x20;

+{% hint style="warning" %}
+Early access exception: if a moderator has no ordinary assignable case, an eligible Witness case may be issued without a Witness Credit and without prepayment.
+This temporary subsidy bootstraps the first `Witness -> Judge -> Witness Credits` cycle when the moderation queue is still sparse.
+Participant, author, and Author Space team exclusions still apply, and the case keeps its full participant and trust requirements.
+The exception should be removed once the active population and normal moderation flow are large enough to sustain Witness Credits without bootstrap help.
+{% endhint %}

 <table><thead><tr><th width="235">Quest Completion</th><th width="135" align="center">Reward</th><th width="111" align="center">Penalty</th></tr></thead><tbody><tr><td>Completing (user)</td><td align="center">Mining Points</td><td align="center">-</td></tr><tr><td>Witnessing (moderators)</td><td align="center">+10 Silver</td><td align="center">-</td></tr><tr><td>Judging (moderators)</td><td align="center">-</td><td align="center">-30 Silver</td></tr></tbody></table>

 This approach means that there is no explicit penalty for a bad completion, since it is nearly impossible to distinguish bad completions based on the user's intent.